JamesLinus/MIPS-Processor/ReadMe.txt

-The following files and folders contain a MIPS Control Processing Unit.
+The following files and folders contain MIPS Central Processing Unit.

-This single cycle processing unit supports the full MIPS instruction set which can be viewed at:
+One project contains the Single Stage processing unit supports the full MIPS instruction set.
-MIPSSpecificationSheet.html

-To view project design:
-design

-To view project documentation: doc/report.pdf

-To view project simulation:
-sim

-To view project synthesis specifications: syn
+The full list of instructions can be viewed at: MIPSSpecificationSheet.html

+For the Single Stage project:
+To view project documentation: ./MIPS Single Stage/doc/report.pdf To view schematic of control flow: ./MIPS Single Stage/MIPS_Datapath.pdf To view source code: ./MIPS Single Stage/design/

+The other project contains a Five Stage processing unit, by adding intermediate registers the processor increases throughput.

+For the Five Stage project:
-To view project test bench verifications: ver

-To view schematic of control flow:
+To view project documentation: ./MIPS Five Stage/report.pdf To view schematic of control flow: ./MIPS Five Stage/MIPS_Datapath.png To view source code: ./MIPS Five Stage/design/
-MIPS_Datapath.pdf